I tried setting up correlation between traces and logs in CloudWatch Application Signals

 - It automatically queries log groups starting with

-This is based on the following article.
+It's based on the following article:

 | Key | Value |